In recent months I’ve observed several instances of what feels to me like ‘corporate clog’. At least that’s my name for it.

 Some background reading (aka links to stuff I found useful)

 There are several examples in the following; though they’re typically geared at the marketing and comms side of DT, not the whole enterprise remodelling which is more the focus of this piece; they also identify BAU as a stage to go through rather than something to foster and maintain, but hey, they’ve probably done more research than me

 There’s also a series of interesting and well thought through articles by Intellyx – some of it needs more than scan reading, but this one is readily accessible…

 and if you want it in pictures…. https://intellyx.com/the-agile-digital-transformation-roadmap-poster/

-The key to unclogging the traditional Business to Business sector is about empowering BAU and continuing incremental gains during the entirety of the digital transformation programme – yes, even in the power station business….
+The key to unclogging the traditional B2B sector is about empowering BAU and continuing incremental gains during the entirety of the digital transformation programme – yes, even in the power station business….